-Build a dam around the foundation as shown in Figure 4.4 after levelling the baseplate.
-It is a matter of personal preference whether the levelling wedges under the baseplate should be removed after grouting.
+Build a dam around the foundation as shown in figure 4-4 after levelling the baseplate.
+It is a matter of personal preference whether the levelling wedges under the baseplate are removed after grouting.
 If you do not want to remove the wedges, carefully mark their locations before pouring grout.

-Before grouting, level machined pads of baseplate in both directions and perform a rough shaft/coupling alignment.
-Alignment after grout has set will not be possible if above is not satisfactorily completed.
+Before grouing, level the machined pads of the baseplate in both directions and perform a rough shaft/coupling alignment.
+Alignment after grout has set will not be possible if the above is not satisfactorily completed.